 Studies show that moderate or heavy consumption of alcohol can cause sleep apnea in people who do not have a sleep disorder.

 Consuming alcohol has been proven to reduce REM sleep and can potentially cause insomnia symptoms and feel groggy the following day.
 This can interrupt your sleep cycle.
 People who have been diagnosed with alcohol disorders usually report insomnia symptoms.

 Alcohol and Sleep, the Choice Is Yours

-While alcohol and sleep don’t mix, it doesn’t mean you should stop having a drink altogether.
-You can take this information as far as you want; maybe you stop having a drink before bed on weekdays, or if you want to track alcohol’s effect more intensely you can invest in tech like an Oura ring that tracks HRV and body temperature trends—then see how those measurements and others change on the nights you imbibe.
+While alcohol and sleep don’t mix, it doesn’t mean you should stop having a drink altogether or glass of wine.
+You can take this information as far as you want; maybe you stop having a drink before bed on weekdays, or if you want to track alcohol’s effect more intensely there are products that track HRV and body temperature trends—then see how those measurements and others change on the nights you imbibe.

-The most important takeaway from this post is a common refrain for those struggling to sleep: by reflecting on your habits, and potentially changing some of them, it might have a positive impact on the quality of your sleep.
+The most important takeaway from this post is a common refrain for those struggling to sleep: reflecting on your habits, and potentially changing some of them, might have a positive impact on improving your sleep quality..
 Alcohol is simply one of those habits that might be hurting more than helping.